-1.0 Introduction
+1.0 INTRODUCTION

 Strong needs to find the alternative sources of petroleum now become a priority since the rise of petroleum price in the world market.
 Several alternatives were proposed, but almost all of the suggestions are still in the research and development process.
 Natural gas for example looks like the best alternative, but the problem of transportation and safe handling of the gas makes it difficult to distribute the gas to rural areas.
-Coal investment in liquid fuel production had almost ceased after exploration of the petroleum around a half- century ago.
+Coal investment in liquid fuel production had almost ceased after exploration of the petroleum around a half-century ago.
 Bio-fuel appears as a promising alternative for petroleum.
 The advantages of bio-fuel hydrocarbons are; it comes from renewable sources, is environmental friendly due to low sulfur and nitrogen content and easy on handling and transportation, as it appears in liquid form.
 The vegetable oils have relatively long chain -CH2- units of fatty acids, which incorporate oxygen atoms and thus have higher heat of combustion.
-For example, castor oil $(C{57}H{104}O_9)$ contains high-energy value of 37 MJ/ kg compared with starch ($C_6H{10}O_5$), a carbohydrate which has 7.5 MJ/ kg [1].
+For example, castor oil $(C{57}H{104}O_9)$ contains high-energy value of 37 MJ/kg compared with starch ($C_6H{10}O_5$), a carbohydrate which has 7.5 MJ/kg [1].
 A type of vegetable oil that is abundantly grown in Malaysia, palm oil, has a potential to be a raw material for bio-fuel production.
 Statistic by Asia Features Services [2] stated that Malaysia for four consecutive years produced the largest volume of palm oil.
-In 1999/2000, Malaysia produced about 10.55 million tonnes palm oil, compared with Indonesia's 6.06 million tonnes.
-Many researchers have studied the applicability of converting plant material to liquid gasoline [3, 4, 5, 6, 7, 8] but results of their research can still be improved.
-Because the viscosity of palm oil is very high, a suitable method to crack the triglycerides is essential.
+In 1999 or 2000, Malaysia produced about 10.55 million tonnes palm oil, compared with Indonesia's 6.06 million tonnes.
+Many researchers have studied the applicability of converting plant material to liquid gasoline [3-8] but results of their research can still be improved.
+As the viscosity of palm oil is very high, a suitable method to crack the triglycerides is essential.
 Low in selectivity of gasoline is the main problem in this research and it seems that it is not commercially viable.
 The research of vegetable oil catalytic cracking, especially palm oil catalytic cracking has a bright prospect in the future.
+More studies have to be done to make sure this process is economically viable.
+The ultimate challenge still lies in catalyst development.
+A stable, shape selective and high acidic catalyst is needed in order to achieve high conversion and selectivity in this process.
+The researchers in this field also agree that the process of converting vegetable oils to gasoline depends on the acidity of the catalysts, especially Bronsted acid sites.
+Therefore, this research will try to find the suitable catalyst for the catalytic cracking of palm oil to gasoline, by modifying the HZSM-5 properties.

-^{} Corresponding author: Tel.: 04-9798754; Fax: 04-9798755; Email: farizul@kukum.edu.my
+^{1,3,4&5}School of Bioprocess Engineering, Universiti Malaysia Perlis (UNiMAP), 01000 Kangar, Perlis, Tel: 04-9798754, Fax: 04-9798755, Email: farizul@unimap.edu.my